 - Immediately following the teleconference, each reviewer emails the Program Manager their completed personal score cards.
 Any revisions to reviews must be submitted within 24 hours of the Selection Committee teleconference.

 - A tally and average of all the personal scores is created by the Program Manager.
 The Selection Committee Chair and Director are sent the final average only of the tally for each candidate.
-Candidates who have scored 4.0 or above are considered for an interview approximately 4 weeks later.
+Candidates who have scored greater than 4.0 or the top 3 candidates, depending on the competitiveness of the applicants, are considered for an interview approximately 4 weeks later.

 - Candidates who have scored less than 4.0 will be sent official feedback in the form of a letter detailing the reviewer’s and Selection Committee’s constructive feedback.
 These letters will be drafted by the Program Manager, then reviewed by the Selection Committee Chair, Co-Chair and Director.